 In the last few decades, Indian art has enjoyed a vibrant and flourishing presence globally, although the financial support to young artists entering the domain has remained limited.
 With this in mind in 2012 the Fine Arts Award was enhanced and artist residencies were offered as part of the award to young emerging artists.

 The Foundation has stepped up its support to the arts in many fields.
 An annual Curatorial Lab was supported and funded at the School of Arts and Aesthetics at JNU.
 Residencies are offered to artists and curators as well as to dancers and choreographers, both in India and overseas.
 With young artists and curators support is extended with the opportunity to exhibit.
 Museum professionals are supported at the ITP programme conducted by the British Museum.

-The Foundation used to have partnerships with the Kings’ India Institute at the Kings’ College London, Goldsmith’s, London and with LAMDA.
+The Foundation used to have partnerships with SOAS University of London, Goldsmiths University of London and with LAMDA.

 The Foundation has also aided colleges and hospitals in Bangalore, Pune and Mumbai.

 Indoo Shivdasani was the son of Hassamal Shivdasani, a member of the Indian Civil Service.
 Like his father, he and many other members of his family were educated in India and England.
 After Clare College, Cambridge, rather than following in his father’s footsteps, he became an entrepreneur, setting up his own business.
 Within a few years his company went on to become a highly successful enterprise trading in West Africa and investing in agro-allied industries in Nigeria, India and France.

 Mr. Shivdasani credited his Cambridge education for broadening his commercial and cultural horizons.
 He was a firm believer in the importance of higher education overseas for young Indians.
 He saw this as a way to foster their talent and develop their capacity to contribute to society.